Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md

 #### Transaction Flow

-1. The cardholder navigates to checkout page of the merchant's website.
+1. The customer navigates to checkout page of the merchant's website.
-2. The merchant’s browser loads the Commerce Hub iFrame SDK.
+2. The merchant's website loads the Commerce Hub SDK.
-3. The Commerce Hub SDK builds and renders on the merchant's website with a card form that allows the cardholder to initiate the payment session.
+3. The Commerce Hub SDK builds and renders a card form that allows the customer to initiate the payment session.
-4. The cardholder's details are entered and stored against a sessionID within Commerce Hub on form submit.
+4. The customer's details are entered and stored against a sessionID within Commerce Hub on form submit.
 5. Upon a successful card capture, the merchant's website will attempt to process the charges/tokens transaction via the merchants backend server.
-6. Commerce Hub sends the transaction response to the merchant’s website.
+6. Commerce Hub sends the transaction response to the merchant's website.

 **Begin integration with [Commerce Hub JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md).**